 - Use a gas, pellet, or charcoal grill.

-- Seasoning: To your taste with salt and pepper, we like garlic, so my 7:2:2 seasoning is perfect here.
-Other seasonings and marinade are acceptable.
+- Seasoning: Season to your taste with salt and pepper.
+We like garlic, so my 7:2:2 seasoning is perfect here.
+Other seasonings and marinades are acceptable.

-- You need to use an instant-read thermometer to cook beef steak correctly.
+- You must use an instant-read thermometer to cook a beef steak correctly.

 - Cooking times are provided as general meal planning guidelines, not as exact cooking instructions.
-Do not cook on time alone.
+Do not cook by time.

 - Many more options and questions are discussed in the recipe post.